whyudontcallme/whyudontcallme/README.md

 </div>

-> *"I'm just a guy who's really good with computers."* - Elliot Alderson
+> *" What if what we see isn't the real world, but just a guess of our minds?
+What if we're only seeing a distorted image that we'll never fully understand?"* - Elliot Alderson

 - 🔭 I'm currently working on **breaking things (ethically)**
 - 🌱 I'm currently learning **Cybersecurity & Penetration Testing**